robertdebock/git-terraform-demo/README.md

-# GitLab Terraform demo
+# Git Terraform demo

-A demonstration environment to show how GitLab and Terraform can combine.
+A demonstration environment to show how Git and Terraform can combine.

 ## Overview